Unknown-user-404/LavalinkandWavelink-DiscordMusicBot-Kit/README.md

 If you don't know how to start a local lavalink server you can check out the youtube link ^^^^^^^^^^^^^^

 # Some tutorials on how to start server
-It's best to install the jdk.zip file and extract it in the same directory as the bot.py file.
+It's best to install the openjdk-16.0.1_windows-x64_bin.zip file and extract it in the same directory as the bot.py file.
 Then click into the openjdk.16.0.1 folder.
 Click into jdk-16.0.1, then bin.
 Then you open up a command prompt in that directory.